El-CID: A filter for Gravitational-wave Electromagnetic Counterpart Identification: Simulating transients

 \subsection{Simulating Other Transients}

 For the several other transients that could be in the field of view, (see Fig.~\ref{fig:mock_skymap} for an example) we generate a representative sample of other possible objects.
 For this study we only use extra-galactic transients: SALT2~\citep{Guy_2007} type Ia supernovae (SNe~Ia), core-collapse supernovae from the Non-negative Matrix Factorization (SNII-NMF) model,~\citep{plasticc} more recent core-collapse supernovae by~\cite{Vincenzi_2019}, (Vincenzi SNII), type Ibc supernovae, (SNe~Ibc), type Iax (SNe~Iax) supernovae, superluminous supernovae (SLSNe), and tidal disruption events (TDE).
 All these models are part of SNANA.
 These models, apart from the BU19 and the Vincenzi SNII model, were used in the PLAsTiCC challenge (see Sec.~4 and Fig.~1 from~\cite{plasticc}).
-The difference, however, was the use of LSST observing strategy.
+The difference, however, was the use of Rubin Observatory wide-fast-deep observing strategy in case of PLAsTiCC.

 Here, we regenerate these with the same ZTF observing conditions library derived from ZTF DR3 and used for the KNe as described earlier.
 In Appendix~\ref{appendix:example_lightcurves} we show some example lightcurves from the training set.
 We do not make additional cuts on the dataset to balance the different types of objects.
 This choice is different from that used in MU19, as that worked focused on accurate multi-class classification, whereas our focus is on separating KNe from all other classes, which we regard as contaminants for the purpose of this work.
 While we use the BU19 and KN17 models and observing schedule of ZTF DR3 for demonstration here, the prescription can be easily applied to other lightcurve models, and future survey schedules, in particular Rubin Observatory and \emph{NGRST}.
 The choice made here is motivated by the potential coincident survey operations with the upcoming fourth LIGO-Virgo-Kagra observing run.